cswartzvi/hamilton/examples/spark/pyspark/README.md

 2. Form a DAG of column-level operations (for cardinality-preserving operations)

 For the first case, we just use the pyspark dataframe API.
-You define functions that, when put through Hamilton, act as a pipe.
+You define functions that, when put through Apache Hamilton, act as a pipe.
 For example:

 ### Joins/Aggregations/Filters